BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 &nbsp; &nbsp; &nbsp; <sup>🥎</sup> <sub>Plenty of magic strings and numbers, deceptive names, accidental casts, or "ghost" arguments (to name a few).</sub>\
 &nbsp; &nbsp; &nbsp; <sup>📖</sup> <sub>Languages provide more and more sugar to make one-liners of methods, but you must stop when this obfuscates lucidity (e.g., you must "unpack" to debug).</sub>

-### <samp>Re:</samp> Tests 🧪
+## <samp>Re:</samp> Tests 🧪

 > [!NOTE]
 > Test coverage may (and shall) share realization with or even origin from [Test Driven Development](../../tests/), but is **primarily** intended to examine software mechanically
 (no matter whether implemented before the subject or _post factum_).
 >

-Ample, even overlapping tests may be efficient to patch buggy and badly joined applications, while quality code doesn't need the whole cove of prescribed/automated scrutiny: unit, integration, and performance testing.
+Ample, even overlapping tests may be efficient to patch buggy and badly joined applications, while quality code doesn't need the whole cover of prescribed/automated scrutiny: unit, integration, and performance.

 Enough quality code allows one to focus on tests where _errare humanum est_: